 Touch of the Demon

-This urban fantasy is a paperback edition that was published by DAW Books on December 31, 2012 and has 440 pages.
+urban fantasy that was published by DAW Books on December 31, 2012 and has 440 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include The Wild Side: Urban Fantasy with an Erotic Edge, Mark of the Demon, Blood of the Demon, Secrets of the Demon, Sins of the Demon, My Life as a White Trash Zombie, Dangerous Women, Even White Trash Zombies Get the Blues, White Trash Zombie Apocalypse, Fury of the Demon, How the White Trash Zombie Got Her Groove Back, White Trash Zombie Gone Wild